frslabs/forus-android/README.md

 - To import Forus Proteus Antispoof SDK , Refer [Importing Forus Proteus Antispoof SDK](#importing-forus-proteus-antispoof-sdk)
 - To enable Antispoof detection, Refer [Enabling Forus Proteus Antispoof SDK](#enabling-forus-proteus-antispoof-sdk)

-#### Forus Proteus Face SDK
-This is a feature SDK that provides a drop-in replacement for the default face detection engine used in the [Forus SDK](#forus-sdk).
-Import this library if you face any issue with the default face detection engine. **However liveness detection capabalities are still in development and does not exist for the latest version of this feature library**.

-Steps to add and initialise the Forus Proteus Face SDK,
-- To import Forus Proteus Face SDK , Refer [Importing Forus Proteus Face SDK](#importing-forus-proteus-face-sdk)
-- Refer [Enabling Forus Proteus Face SDK](#enabling-forus-proteus-face-sdk) to replace the default Face Detection Engine

 #### Forus SDK Libraries Landscape
 Here are block diagrams visualising how the Forus SDK would be built depending on the dependencies you choose and enable,